-Background information and application forms for C.I.T.E.S. permits and other willdife permits, trapping licences and guide outfitter licences are available at Service BC offices, Front Counter BC offices, PASB, or electronically from the MOE website www.
+Background information and application forms for C.I.T.E.S. permits and other willdife permits, trapping licences and guide outfitter licences are available at Service BC offices.
+Front Counter BC offices, PASB, or electronically from the Ministry website www.env.gov.bc.ca/ pasb/applications.html

-env.gov.bc.ca/pasb/applications.html

-Completed applications with necessary attachments and payment (cheque, money order, or credit card authorization payable to the Minister of Finance) can be sent to PASB by mail or courier:
+Completed applications with necessary attachments and payment (cheque, money order, or credit card authorization payable to the Minister of Finance) can be sent to: